 Assessing student familiarity with and understanding of green chemistry

 The principles and practices of sustainability in chemistry have emerged in the past twenty or so years, yet this topic has become fairly well-represented in chemical education literature.
 A common pedagogical practice is to integrate a few ‘green’ chemistry experiments into introductory courses, such as general or organic chemistry; however, this approach often fails to assess whether students are developing a robust perspective on the complexity involved in ‘greening’ a chemical process.
 Surveys of students’ perception indicate that this is not a successful method by which to teach green chemistry.
 Currently a different approach is being investigated.
+Analysis of the data was completed in collaboration with Rachel King (biology, 2015.)

 Improving students’ engagement with math coursework by adding contextual relevance to assignments

 Students often struggle to apply content learned in one course to another.
 As the Foundations of Math course contains foundational information for STEM students and difficulty with math is one oft-cited reason for students to leave STEM fields, we would like to increase the chance that students will be able to generalize this content.
 Situation or context-based learning has been shown to improve practical, transferable understanding in a number of scientific fields (Brown et al., 1989; Lave and Wenger, 1991).
-Thus, we have edited the content in Math 101 to create contextualized assignments drawn from examples currently used in biology and chemistry courses.
+Thus, math professor Owen Byer and I have edited the content in Math 101 to create contextualized assignments drawn from examples currently used in biology and chemistry courses.
 In the future we hope to build a ‘math when you need it’ resource as well as expand the contextualization beyond just biology and chemistry examples.

 Plant Stress Physiology and Cellular Biochemistry